angular/angular/aio/content/guide/architecture.md

 Every Angular application has at least one component, the *root component* that connects a component hierarchy with the containing module.
 Each component defines a class that contains application data and logic, and includes an HTML *template* that defines a view to be displayed in a target environment.

 For data or logic that is not associated with a specific view, or that you want to share across components, you create a service class.
-Services can be *injected* into client components as a dependency.
-Dependency injection lets you keep your component classes lean and efficient.
+Services can be *injected* into client components as a dependency. *Dependency injection* (or DI) lets you keep your component classes lean and efficient.
 They don't fetch data from the server, validate user input, or log directly to the console; they delegate such tasks to services.

 **Templates, directives, and data binding**